abrasive/shairport/README.md

 **Ubuntu:**
 Personal Package Archives for Shairport Sync master and development branches are available at https://launchpad.net/~dantheperson.
 A `shairport-sync` installer package is available in Ubuntu 16.04, currently in its alpha phase.

+**Debian:**
+`shairport-sync` is in the Debian archive and is scheduled for release with Debian Stretch (9): https://tracker.debian.org/shairport-sync.
+A backport for Debian Jessie (8) may be provided given enough demand.

 **OpenWrt:**
 There is a Shairport Sync package in OpenWrt `trunk`.
 Also, there's an OpenWrt package at https://github.com/mikebrady/shairport-sync-for-openwrt, including one that builds back to `Barrier Breaker`.